-In parallel with this, the group in London has developed ways to cool CaF to temperatures around 5 μ K and confine it in a magnetic trap [11, 12].
-We have collaborated with them to understand the hyperfine and Zeeman structure in magnetic fields [13], and shown how very long coherence times can be achieved for microwave transitions in magnetic traps [14].
-We have also shown how molecules such as CaF and RbCs can be used to implement qudits (multidimensional analogues of qubits) [15].
+The experimental group at Imperial College has developed ways to cool CaF to temperatures around 5 μ K and confine it in a magnetic trap [18, 19].
+We have collaborated with them to understand the hyperfine and Zeeman structure in magnetic fields [20], and shown how very long coherence times can be achieved for microwave transitions in magnetic traps [21].
+We have investigated the collisions of these molecules with atoms in both magnetic [22] and magneto-optical [23] traps.
+We have also shown how molecules such as CaF and RbCs can be used to implement qudits (multidimensional analogues of qubits) [24].

-We have also done extensive work on precise interaction potentials for atomic interactions [16-22] and on fundamental aspects of magnetically tunable Feshbach resonances [23-25].
+We have done extensive work on precise interaction potentials for atomic interactions [12, 13, 25-30].
+A good example of this that takes a tutorial approach is our recent paper on Na+Cs [31].
+We have also worked on fundamental aspects of magnetically tunable Feshbach resonances [32-34].